acmdas/das_fieldstones/morefieldstones2019.md

 “It was always the women, and above all the young ones, who were the most bigoted adherents of the Party, the swallowers of slogans, the amateur spies and nosers-out of unorthodoxy.”—George Orwell, *1984*

 “If he is a person naturally orthodox (in Newspeak a Goodthinker), he will in all circumstances know, without taking thought, what is the true belief or the desirable emotion.”—George Orwell, *1984*

+## Blockhead
+Sunday, 20 Oct 2019

+“The friendship of a blockhead shun,<br/>Said Israel’s monarch, David’s son.”—Samuel Low, *The Fool’s Friendship* (c.
+1800)

+“And all that pity you are made your prey.”—Thomas Otway, *The Orphan* (1680)